ensdomains/docs/dapp-developer-guide/resolving-names.md

 ## Looking up other resources

-ENS supports many types of resources besides Ethereum addresses, including other cryptocurrency addresses, content hashes for data stored in Swarm or IPFS, contract interfaces \(ABIs\), and text-based metadata.
+ENS supports many types of resources besides Ethereum addresses, including other cryptocurrency addresses, content hashes (for data stored on IPFS, Skynet, Swarm, and Tor .onion addresses), contract interfaces \(ABIs\), and text-based metadata.
 The process for looking these up varies from library to library; for specific details see your chosen library's documentation.

 Resolving these content types without a library follows the same 3-step process detailed above; simply call the relevant method on the resolver in step 3 instead of `addr()`.